 Reward Charts – Do They Work For You?

-Some kids respond to a Reward Chart well.
-Others don’t.
-Sometimes the reason Reward Charts don’t work at all can be linked to underlying issues.
-I know for my child it’s important for discipline and reward systems to be very basic.
+I know for my oldest child, it’s important for discipline and reward systems to be very basic.
 If there are grey areas or the chart is too complex, things unfold into chaos.

-Then you have my son.
-He has a post-cancer brain injury and suffers severe anxiety from the whole ordeal.
-Going to the shops and going to school are the two major anxiety problems in the home.
+MY oldest child has a post-cancer brain injury and suffers from severe PTSD.
+Going to the shops and going to school involve some major anxiety triggers.

 It seem’s you skipped the proper training to be able to deal with this Reward Chart, which almost sets you up for failure.